 Even though you may use the information we have synced from the store or the one you've uploaded with your contacts, we might not have access to all of the info Active Campaign collected.
-Thus, we suggest exporting some of the Segments in the solid form and uploading them to Omnisend.
+Thus, we suggest exporting some of the Segments in solid form and uploading them to Omnisend.
 Check this article for the instruction on your contacts import to the Segment.

 All of the contacts that unsubscribe, bounce, or report your emails as spam are unsubscribed by Omnisend.
-In other words, we do not differentiate bounced and unsubscribed contacts.
+In other words, we do not differentiate between bounced and unsubscribed contacts.
 Instead, we specify the bounce as one of the reasons for the unsubscription.

 When using the Scores transferred from Active Campaign, keep in mind that the segment of engaged customers should include those that were active RECENTLY, have opened your emails, or clicked on the links in your Emails.